Robotics Lunch and Learn: Startup Edition

 • Update on the state of the art in the industry and the future of physical AI

-• Hands-on teleoperation of the ALOHA open-source robot
+• Hands-on teleoperation of Standford's ALOHA open-source robot

-• Job openings, local events and community building
+• Announcements, job openings, local events and community building

 Teleoperate Two Robotic Arms to Collect Datasets

-We call our robot Rosy - and it is built to the open-source hardware specs published by Stanford here.
-Rosy allows a human to teleoperate two robotic arms.
+We are experimenting with the ALOHA robot, and it is built to the open-source hardware specs published by Stanford here.
+ALOHA allows a human to teleoperate two robotic arms.
 The human can move their hands, wrists, elbows and shoulders in natural movements and the two follower robotic arms will mimic their actions.
 Three onboard video cameras and a laptop record all of the joint positioning data, visual data and mapping to the robot joints.

 With 50-100 examples of a human doing a task, Stanford researchers were able to demonstrate transferring the skill to the robot to be performed autonomously, using Transformer Neural Networks with around 85-95% accuracy.